grafana/xk6-disruptor/docs/01-development/01-contributing.md

 * `--cpu-profile`: generate CPU profiling information.
 The `--cpu-profile-file` option allows specifying the output file for profile information (default `cpu.pprof`)
 * `--mem-profile`: generate memory profiling information.
 By default, it sets the [memory profile rate](https://pkg.go.dev/runtime#pkg-variables) to `1`, which will profile every allocation.
 This rate can be controlled using the `--mem-profile-rate` option.
 The `--mem-profile-file` option allows specifying the output file for profile information (default `mem.pprof`)

-If you run the [disrupor manually](#running-manually) in a pod you have to copy them from the target pod to your local machine.
+If you run the [disruptor manually](#running-manually) in a pod you have to copy them from the target pod to your local machine.
 For example, for copying the `trace.out` file:

 ```bash
 kubectl cp <target pod>:trace.out -c xk6-agent trace.out